iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 referenceToGreet() // prints "hello, my name is undefined"
 ```

 When calling the method through a reference the method loses knowledge of what was the original _this_.
-Contrary to other languages, in JavaScript the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is defined based on <i>how the method is called</i>.
-When calling the method through a reference the value of _this_ becomes the so-called [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and the end result is often not what the software developer had originally intended.
+Contrary to other languages, in Javascript the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is defined based on *how the method is called*. **When calling the method through a reference the value of _this_ becomes the so-called [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object)** and the end result is often not what the software developer had originally intended.

 Losing track of _this_ when writing JavaScript code brings forth a few potential issues.
-Situations often arise where React or Node (or more specifically the JavaScript engine of the web browser) needs to call some method in an object that the developer has defined.
-However, in this course we avoid these issues by using the "this-less" JavaScript.
+Situations often arise where React or Node (or more specifically the JavaScript engine of the web browser) needs to call some method in an object that the developer has defined. **However, in this course we avoid these issues by using the "this-less" JavaScript.**

-One situation leading to the "disappearance" of _this_ arises when we set a timeout to call the _greet_ function on the _arto_ object, using the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function.
+**One situation leading to the "disappearance" of _this_ arises when we set a timeout** to call the _greet_ function on the _arto_ object, using the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function.

 ```js
 const arto = {